AhmedAbbas01/CARLA2Real-ADAS/README.md

 The results will be saved in the `HybridSim2Real` directory inside the dataset path specified in `dataset_path` inside `\code\config\carla_config.yaml`.

-Below is an example of YOLO26-SEG trained on the real-world KITTI dataset and the combination of the real-world KITTI and the photorealism-enhanced (by Hybrid-Sim2Real) VKITTI2 dataset.
+Below is an example of YOLO26-SEG trained (without employing the pretrained weights) on the real-world KITTI dataset and the combination of the real-world KITTI and the photorealism-enhanced (by Hybrid-Sim2Real) VKITTI2 dataset.

 https://github.com/user-attachments/assets/8d141464-ba86-4361-be7e-bc1a1249d516